TampereHacklab/mulysa/README.md

 ```

 will return a list of users with access to the door.
 Calling this endpoint you must be authenticated and have superadmin permissions.

+# use oauth auth (advanced usage with keycloak integration)

+* first define your application (keycloak) in: `/o/applications/`
+* take your clientid and client secret and endpoint and configure them in keycloak
+* test it out